PATRONS & Meditation Australia Council

-Formed in 2008, MA is a nationally registered not-for-profit association managed by a voluntary Board of meditation teachers from diverse backgrounds and an Executive.
+Formed in 2008, MA is a nationally registered not-for-profit association managed by a voluntary council of meditation teachers from diverse backgrounds, and an Executive Officer.

 MA promotes meditation as an integral part of life.